Biological Weapons Convention: Iraq

-Other accusations of non-compliance
+United States

 In April 1997, Cuba invoked the provisions of Article V to request a formal consultative meeting to consider its allegations that the United States introduced the crop-eating insect Thrips palmi to Cuba via crop-spraying planes in October 1996.
 Cuba and the United States presented evidence for their diverging views on the incident in a formal consultation in August 1997.
 Having reviewed the evidence, twelve States Parties submitted reports, of which nine concluded that the evidence did not support the Cuban allegations, and two (China and Vietnam) maintained it was inconclusive.